Empowering physicians with ‘Physics’ to see standard medical images differently !

-We also have patented image analytics technology for patient selection and optimization of cardiac resynchronization therapy (CRT) or pacemaker lead guidance.
 The QuantMD techniques have seen application to guiding appropriate treatment option selection while mitigating unnecessary risky and expensive interventional exams, as well as surgical planning and real-time guidance for interventional cardiology procedures including pacemaker lead implantation, ablations and renal denervation.
 More recently, we have begun servicing physics based surgical planning solutions for open heart procedures including surgical ventricular restoration (SVR), the Fontan surgery, amongst other non-cardiology applications in therapies targeting cancerous tumors in stereotactic radiosurgery.
 QuantMD is part of Carnegie Mellon University's Project Olympus program and seeks to transform its ground-breaking research in cardiac imaging into cutting edge technology that will revolutionize the healthcare industry.

 The technology that forms the core of our business is one that

 addresses the leading cause of death for both men and women in the